 Exchange rate of the euro EUR to CUP according to elTOQUE: 705 CUP.

-The rise of the dollar and the euro in recent weeks has been significant and confirms the crisis of the Cuban peso and the national economy.
+The recent surge in the value of the dollar and the euro has been significant and confirms the crisis of the Cuban peso and the national economy.

 In just over a month, the Cuban peso has lost approximately 12% of its value against the dollar, while the gap with the official exchange rate continues to widen.

-The rise in currency prices negatively affects the purchasing power of the population, as the Cuban peso devalues against foreign currencies, increasing the cost of living, particularly for those who depend on remittances or need to import products from abroad.
+The rise in foreign currency prices negatively impacts the purchasing power of the population, as the Cuban peso devalues against foreign currencies, increasing the cost of living, especially for those who depend on remittances or need to import products from abroad.

-The dollar has set four consecutive records at the beginning of June, in a trend that shows no signs of slowing down.
-The accumulated inflation between 2024 and 2026 exceeds 200%, and the scarcity of foreign currency, the decline in tourism, and the energy crisis continue to exert pressure on the Cuban peso.
+The dollar has broken four consecutive records in early June, in a trend that shows no signs of slowing down.
+The cumulative inflation between 2024 and 2026 exceeds 200%, and the shortage of foreign currency, the deterioration of tourism, and the energy crisis continue to exert pressure on the Cuban peso.

-The currency crisis is part of a broader structural deterioration: an accumulated inflation rate exceeding 200% between 2024 and 2026, a chronic shortage of foreign currency, a persistent energy crisis, and tourism that fell from 4.7 million visitors in 2018 to 1.8 million in 2025, depriving the country of one of its main sources of foreign currency.
+The currency crisis is part of a broader structural deterioration: an accumulated inflation rate exceeding 200% between 2024 and 2026, chronic foreign exchange shortages, a persistent energy crisis, and tourism that fell from 4.7 million visitors in 2018 to 1.8 million in 2025, depriving the country of one of its main sources of foreign currency.

 The economist Elías Amor warned on Friday that if the deterioration continues, the dollar could reach 1,000 Cuban pesos, a figure that would have seemed unimaginable just a few months ago.

-Equivalence of United States Dollar (USD) bills to Cuban Peso (CUP), according to the exchange rates as of June 7:
+Equivalence of United States Dollar (USD) to Cuban Peso (CUP), according to the exchange rates from June 7:

 1 USD = 620 CUP.